Meet the Bee Squad

 Elaine Evans has been the Captain of the UMN Bee Squad’s Wild Bee Team since 2013.
-She is a Ph.D. candidate at the University of Minnesota, where she studied competition between honey bees and bumble bees, and agricultural land-use effects on native bee abundance and diversity.
-She is the co-author of “Befriending Bumblebees: A practical guide to raising local bumble bees.”
+She received her M.S. and Ph.D. from the University of Minnesota, where she studied competition between honey bees and bumble bees, and agricultural land-use effects on native bee diversity.
+She is co-author of the books “Befriending Bumblebees: A practical guide to raising local bumble bees” and “Managing Alternative Pollinators”.
 From 2007 to 2010, she worked for the Xerces Society for Invertebrate Conservation, in their bumble bee conservation program.
 Elaine is currently an Extension Educator and Bee Researcher at the U of MN focusing on wild bee diversity and conservation.

 Joel Gardner received his Master’s degree in entomology from the University of Minnesota in 2013, where his advisors were Dr. Marla Spivak, and Dr. R. Holzenthal.
 Joel also holds a B.S. in Applied Plant Science with a minor in Entomology from the University of Minnesota, 2008.